hyperiumjailbreak/hyperiumjailbreak.github.io/docs/contrib/development.md

     You can give it a try, but there is no guarantee it will work.
 Don't be discouraged by this message though!

+## Running the client

+To run the client in the development environment, you can execute the pre-made task called `runClient`.
+You can either do it in the Gradle tab under `forgegradle`, or in the run configurations dropdown.

+!!! tip "Where to find the configurations dropdown"
+    The configurations dropdown will be in the top right corner of the IDE by default.
+If for some reason our pre-made configurations aren't detected,
+    it will say "Add Configurations".

+After starting the run process, the client should appear soon after.